GenoML/old_genoml_site/docs/roadmap.md

 title: Roadmap
 ---

-> Update 03/26/19
+> Update 06/03/20

-We consider GenoML v1 a beta, it's the aggregation of code we have been using internally for quite some time, allcoming from a variety of different projects and applications.
-Moving towards a more refined GenoML v2 and v3, we've set some goals below and a loose timeline.
+**GenoML** v1 was a beta that lasted for a year, it had >600 unique users and let the team get alot of feedback from the community.
+It was an aggregation of code we have been using internally for quite some time, all of it coming from a variety of different projects and applications.
+Today, we've released a much imporved version of **GenoML** that will build a solid foundation for the rapid growth we are planning.
+We've set some goals below and a loose timeline.

-## Spring / summer 2019 (GenoMLv2)
+## Spring / summer 2020 (GenoMLv2, right now, this exact second)
 This development cycle includes:
 1. Upping speed and efficiency of the pipeline.
-2. Transitioning to a majority python core.
+2. Transitioning to a 100% python core.
-3. Integrating additional alogirthms from [scikit-learn](https://scikit-learn.org/stable/) and [TensorFlow](https://www.tensorflow.org).
+3. Integrating additional alogirthm.
 4. Generally making the pipeline and docs more user friendly.
-5. Additional feature extraction and variant pre-filtering methods.
+5. Additional feature developement.

-## Summer / fall 2019 (GenoMLv3)
+## Summer / fall 2020 (GenoMLv3)
 This is when the exciting stuff really starts happening.

 Everybody contributing to GenoML is really excited about the potential applications of **federated-learning (fed-ML)** and **meta-learning (meta-ML)** methods in genomics.